jon-weisz/jon-weisz.github.io/_posts/2014-11-19-collada-fools-me-twice.md

 image:
   feature: 11-19-2014/collada_post_header.png
 ---
+# UPDATE 11-20-2016
+Many of the problems noted in this post have been fixed by this [PR](https://github.com/ros-planning/geometric_shapes/pull/52) to the geometry_shapes package.
+Thanks to Gijs vd.
+Hoorn for this fix!

+In short, the Collada parser used by MoveIt! and much of the rest of the ROS ecosystem is now consistent with the behavior of RViz.
+The key note from the PR is the following:

+> Assimp enforces a Y_UP convention when importing file formats that store this metadata, such as the collada format with the <up_axis> tag.

+It is still probably not consistent with Gazebo - Check that the up_axis of your collada files is the Y axis to make sure that Assimp doesn't rotate your models.

+WARNING: Note that this PR will be released into the binary packages soon, and may result in both your visual and collision meshes rotating mysteriously.

+I have left the rest of this post intact for historical reasons.

 # What is wrong with this bleeping robot!
 We've had a Mico robot in the lab for a little while now, and in some ways it's a neat little guy.
 It's fast and smooth, and it has a nicely polished look.
 Unfortunately, the MoveIt! package that I have been using to plan smooth trajectories for it has been working... intermittently for quite some time.
 There are a bunch of small issues that complicate things.